-SmartThings smart sensor is good option looking at the versatile usage.
+SmartThings smart sensor is a good option looking at its versatile usage.
 It is very well priced, small in size and weight.
 You won’t face connectivity issues if they are in close range of the hub.

 New Ring Alarm Contact Sensor

 Amazon has introduced its second-generation Ring Alarm contact sensor for windows and doors.
 It works on the Z-Wave protocol and is super easy to install.

 The Ring sensor can be mounted on any window or door frame.
 It connects with the Ring Alarm Base Station and sends alerts to the Ring app when you open or close the door.

 Additionally, it also activates your alarm if someone tries to tamper with the sensors.

 The sensor runs on 2 CR2032 Coin cell batteries and can last easily for more than 2 years.
 It has a 1-year warranty and is a must-have if you are already invested in Ring Alarm System.

 One of the smallest sensors that can be placed anywhere.
 The only con is that it requires the Ring Alarm Base Station.